-If dealing with any report of sexual misconduct or harassment, refer to the CEG Student Sexual Misconduct Policy and Procedure 2023.
+If dealing with any report of sexual misconduct or harassment, refer to the CEG Student Sexual Misconduct Policy and Procedure 2024.

-Sexual violence and sexual harassment can occur between two people of any age and sex, including children and vulnerable adults.
-It can also occur through a group of people, including children, or vulnerable adults, sexually assaulting or sexually harassing a single person (child) or group of people (children).
+Sexual violence and sexual harassment can occur between two people of any age and sex, including children and adults at risk.
+It can also occur through a group of people, including children, or adults at risk, sexually assaulting or sexually harassing a single person (child) or group of people (children).

 People who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-In the case of children and vulnerable adults this will, in all likelihood, adversely affect their educational attainment.
+In the case of children and adults at risk this will, in all likelihood, adversely affect their educational attainment.
 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
 It is important that all victims are taken seriously and offered appropriate support.
 Employees should be aware that some groups are potentially more at risk.
-Evidence shows females, those with SEND and LGBTQ+ children and vulnerable adults are at greater risk.
+Evidence shows females, those with SEND and LGBTQ+ adults at risk and children are at greater risk.